anoved/Columnate/README.md

 ## Acknowledgements

 Columnate uses [Mozilla Readability](https://github.com/mozilla/readability).
 Columnate is a simplified rewrite of my earlier effort [McReadability](https://github.com/anoved/mcreadability), which was based on a now-obselete predecessor of Mozilla Readability.
-[Bookmarkletify](https://martijnbrekelmans.com/bookmarkletify/) by Martijn Brekelmans is currently used to minify Columnate's code.
+Bookmarklet creation is modelled after [Bookmarkletify](https://martijnbrekelmans.com/bookmarkletify/) by Martijn Brekelmans.

 ## License